Map of Yemen (courtesy of Wiki Commons)

 The United Nations

 Since the 2011 uprisings, the UN has been engaged with Yemen to find a peaceful solution, through the Secretary-General (United Nations Department of Political Affairs 2017).
 The UN Security Council established an arms embargo in 2014 and later reiterated it in 2015, declaring that all Member States shall immediately take measures to prevent the direct or indirect supply, sale or transfer of weapons, ammunition, military vehicles and equipment to Yemen (United Nations Security Council 2015).
+These sanctions remain in place, and were most recently renewed on 26 Feb 2018 (UNSC 2018).

 The European Union